jonathanthomas83/jonathanthomas83.github.io/_posts/2016-01-02-publishing-a-prototype-online-with-heroku.md

 * Type `heroku config:set USERNAME=username_here`
 * Type `heroku config:set PASSWORD=password_here`
 * Or, type `heroku config:set USE_AUTH=false` if you don't want password protection
+* Or, you can set these values in the Heroku dashboard, via "Settings" > "Config Variables"
+  * Remember to type "USERNAME" and "PASSWORD" in the boxes on the left and the value you wish to set in the corresponding boxes to the right.

 Deploying changes
 -----------------